top of page

-Welcome back to the first of many blog posts to come.
+Welcome to the first of many blog posts to come.
 Time and again I get asked "what camera do you use?" or "what's in your bag?" or even "what type of lens is that"?

 On this article, we will go over some of the equipment that I use, from cameras & lenses, to flash setup, tripod and even camera bag.